 Play Naughty, Sleep Saintly

 When commercial pilot Mark Wyant got stuck in New Orleans en route to his home in Dallas, he never dreamed of leaving town as the owner of the historic Audubon Building.
-He’s since converted it into The Saint Hotel, become part of our collection, and is now celebrating the opening of five unique “Archangel Suites”.
-We spoke to Mark about the recent designs.
+He’s since converted it into The Saint Hoteljoined our collection, and opened five unique “Archangel Suites.”
+We spoke to Mark about the designs.

-Mark, what was the inspiration for the new suites?
+Mark, what was the inspiration for the suites?

 Which is your favorite suite and why?